-Global health is top priority, with a strong focus on MNCH
+Global health is a top priority, with a strong focus on MNCH and SRHR

-GAC’s Minister of International Development and La Francophonie leads on policy development with support from the Deputy Minister of International Development
+GAC’s Minister of International Development leads on policy development with support from the Deputy Minister of International Development

-The Deputy Minister of International Development, Peter Boehm, manages GAC’s development policy units and budget allocation.
-An important stakeholder, Minister Boehm is also the PM’s Sherpa to the G7 and Nuclear Security Summits.
-Other relevant branches within GAC to health development policy are: the Global Issues and Development Branch, under Assistant Deputy Minister Sarah Fountain Smith, which manages multilateral policies and contributions; the Strategic Policy Branch, headed by Vincent Rigby (also the PM’s Sherpa to the G20 Summit); and the four geographic branches (Americas; Asia Pacific; Europe, Middle-East and Maghreb; sub-Saharan Africa) managing country programs.
-Within the Global Issues and Development branch, relevant units include Food Security and Environment; Health and Nutrition; International Humanitarian Assistance; and International Organizations.
+The Deputy Minister of International Development, Leslie MacLean, manages GAC’s development policy units and budget allocation.
+Other branches within GAC relevant to health development policy are the Global Issues and Development Branch, under Assistant Deputy Minister Christopher MacLennan, which manages multilateral policies and contributions; the Strategic Policy Branch, headed by Elissa Golberg; and the four geographic branches (Americas; Asia Pacific; Europe, Middle-East and Maghreb; and sub-Saharan Africa) that manage country programs.
+Within the Global Issues and Development branch, relevant units include Food Security and Environment, Health and Nutrition, International Humanitarian Assistance, and International Organizations.